w7978708wen/Microsoft-Azure-and-Databricks/README.md

 The cluster will attach to notebook, and you would need to start the cluster before running the code.

-Since my dataset is not large, I chose the single-node type (14GB Memory, 4 Cores) to save resources.
-Choosing multi-node would enable scaling depending on how much code you write onto the notebook.
+Since my dataset is not large, I chose the single-node type.

 <br><br>

 <h3>App Registration and Client Secret</h3>

 -I created my app called "app02" (I initially created app01, but long-story short I had a hard time debugging so I switched from my default directory to a newly-made tenant directory.
 Hence, I had to create another app in this directory)

--After creating the app, the client id and tenant id would be available.
-Record them as they will later be needed in the authentication-set up that happens inside the Databricks notebook.

--Then, go to the "Certificates and Secrets" page to make a new client secret.
-Also record the generated secret key value, which will be needed in the authentication set-up.
+-Also obtained the client id, tenant id, new client secret, the generated secret key value for authentication set-up.
 <br><br>

 <h3>Establish connection between Data Factory and Azure Data Lake Storage</h3>

 -In Azure Databricks, create a Notebook.
 Start running the Cluster created and use the configuration template below (I used [] to indicate where you would replace with your own credentials).
-I mentioned how and where to get the client_id, secret_id, and tenant_id.

-The storage account name and container name can be found in the "Storage Account" page.
+-I retrieved the storage account name and container name.

 <img src="https://github.com/w7978708wen/Microsoft-Azure-and-Databricks/blob/main/Images/Add%20role%20assignment.png?raw=true"><img>